Medellín (song)

-"Medellín" is a song by American singer Madonna and Colombian singer Maluma from Madonna's fourteenth studio album Madame X (2019).
+"Medellín" is a song by American singer Madonna and Colombian singer Maluma released as the lead single from Madonna's fourteenth studio album Madame X (2019).
 The song was produced by Madonna, Mirwais, who wrote it alongside Maluma and Edgar Barrera.
 It was released as the lead single from the album on April 17, 2019, by Interscope Records.
 The song is named after the city in Colombia, in which Maluma was born, and is a Latin pop track with elements of reggaeton and dance-pop.
 Lyrically, it finds Madonna and Maluma reflecting on past struggles while dreaming about a trip to Medellín.

 "Medellín" received generally positive reviews from music critics, who called the song Madonna's best work in years, while noting an improvement from her previous two lead singles.
 They also compared the song to Madonna's previous Latin-inspired releases, particularly "La Isla Bonita" (1987).
-In the United States, "Medellín" failed to enter the Billboard Hot 100, but it became Madonna's 47th chart topper on the Dance Club Songs chart, extending her record as the artist with the most number ones on the chart.
+It became Madonna's 47th chart topper on the Dance Club Songs chart, extending her record as the artist with the most number ones on the chart.
 It also reached the top 10 in Colombia, Hungary, and Venezuela, as well as on the digital charts in Finland and Portugal.

 The accompanying music video was directed by Diana Kunst and Mau Morgó, and was released in April 2019 as part of a live MTV special.
 It features several scenes of Madonna and Maluma interacting, ending with a Latin-inspired feast taking place.
 The music video received acclaim from critics, who noted resemblances to Madonna's past work.
 The song was performed live by the singers at the 2019 Billboard Music Awards, with the performance featuring several digital effects that were provided by augmented reality, including four virtual versions of Madonna's Madame X alter-ego.
-"Medellín" was later performed during Madonna's Madame X Tour (2019−2020) and Maluma's 11:11 World Tour (2019−2021).
+"Medellín" was later performed during Madonna's Madame X Tour (2019–2020) and Maluma's 11:11 World Tour (2019–2021).